 Advertisement

-During t his periods, symptoms mimic a cold or flu.
+During this period, symptoms mimic a cold or flu.
 Think fever, runny nose, red, watery eyes, and a dry cough.
 Many describe feeling exhausted and generally unwell.

 The rash